-Interpersonal therapy, or IPT, is a short-term, limited-focus treatment for depression.
-Studies have shown that IPT, which addresses interpersonal issues, may be at least as effective as short-term treatment with antidepressants.
+Interpersonal therapy, or IPT, is a short-term, focused treatment for depression.
+Studies have shown that IPT, which addresses interpersonal issues, may be at least as effective as short-term treatment with antidepressants for mild to moderate forms of clinical depression.
 Originally developed to treat depression in adults, it has been shown to be effective in treating adolescent depression and is commonly recommended as a treatment for depression in children.

 Events surrounding interpersonal relationships do not cause depression.
 But depression occurs within an interpersonal context and affects relationships and the roles of people within those relationships.
 By addressing interpersonal issues, interpersonal therapy for depression puts emphasis on the way symptoms are related to a person's relationships, including family and peers.